2020 Ford Escape vs. 2019 Toyota RAV4: Compare Cars

 Styling: Toyota RAV4

-Both of these crossovers has made tremendous progress in their latest versions.
+Both of these crossovers have made tremendous progress in their latest versions.
 We’re particularly fond of the mold-breaking Toyota.
 The latest RAV4 goes in a 4Runner and FJ direction, with gun-slit windows, chunky fender flares, and a trapezoidal roofline that injects a rugged note into its compact body.
 The interior continues the angular look, with a tablet-style screen at its center to break up the big expanse of dash.

 The Escape bubbles up a new look that’s more sophisticated than the hot-hatchback style it adopted at the other end of the decade.
 It’s remarkable how much more sophisticated it’s grown, and how much Mazda’s influence lingers over Ford’s small-car family.
 The Escape wears a mesh grille and gently sculpted rear quarters in a timeless way; we’d say the same for the spare shapes inside the cabin, but we’d also point out the swaths of hard plastic and dark trim that makes the Escape cockpit look a bit somber.